jankeesvw/LogMeister/README.markdown

 There are several Loggers used by Flash developers I created a wrapper which you can use for the most common loggers.
 You connect to loggers with a ‘connector’.
 All 3rth party code of the loggers is included in this package, so if you want to try another logger, you just need to change one line of code.

-* An item in a bulleted (unordered) list
-* Another item in a bulleted list

 # Included loggers

 * Trazzle (1.2 and 1.5)